Animal Science Department

 Fulfilling the Senior Project Requirement in ASCI and DSCI

-ASCI 477.
-Senior Project - Research Experience in Animal Science.
-3 units
+ASCI 4477 Senior Project - Research Experience in Animal Science (2 units)

-ASCI 478.
-Senior Project - Advanced Internship Experience in Animal Science.
-3 units
+ASCI 4478 Senior Project - Advanced Internship Experience in Animal Science (2 units)

 Independent internship experience conducted under faculty supervision focusing on a discipline area of animal science.
 Completion of a project as a component of the internship.
 Satisfies senior project requirement.
-Minimum 90 hours required.
-Under the 478 option, students participate in an internship which includes the completion of a project approved by the faculty member and department head.
-This project is typically presented to the department faculty or other public forum as a condition of completion.
-An application is available from the ASCI Department office.
+Formerly ASCI 478.

-ASCI 479.
-Senior Project - Current Topics in Animal Science.
-3 units
+ASCI 4479 Senior Project - Current Issues in Animal Science (2 units)

 Term Typically Offered: F, SP

-Critical evaluation and formal presentation of current issues facing animal agriculture.
-Evaluation of current topics, analysis of supporting evidence and logic, and synthesis and formal presentation of the resulting perspectives on different approaches to current challenges.
-3 lectures.
-This option is a structured course in which students complete a series of assignments, write one or more papers, deliver presentations and participate in debates relative to current topics in Animal Science.
+Critical evaluation and formal presentation of current issues facing animals in managed systems.
+Evaluation of current trends and emerging issues, analysis of supporting evidence and logic, and synthesis and formal presentation of the resulting perspectives on different approaches to current challenges.
+Course may be offered in classroom-based or online format.
+2 lectures.
+Formerly ASCI 479.

 Related Content